 Camp Shenandoah is over 450 acres, largely mountain forest and wilderness with a large wildlife population.
+Visitors have seen the eagles, osprey, and blue herons that fly over the lake.
+Campers notice the chipmunks in campsites.
+Deer roam throughout.
 Please respect our wildlife and do not capture, touch, corner or harass any animals.
 Keep in mind that having food of any type in your tent or in your campsite is an invitation for animal guests.
 If you encounter any wildlife, please slowly recede from their environment.
 Report any dangerous wildlife to Administration or Ranger.
 If you are bitten by an animal, report to the Health Lodge.
 There are a variety of snakes, including venomous Eastern Timber Rattlesnakes and Copperheads.
 If you observe any snake, report it to the Camp Administration.
 Do not attempt to capture, relocate, or kill any snake.
-Black Widow spiders have been observed at Camp.
-You may even hear distant coyotes late at night!